hack-gpon/hack-gpon.github.io/_ont/ont-zyxel-pmg3000-d20b.md

 ```

 ## Changing the ONT's PLOAM password
-{% include alert.html content="the PLOAM is stored in the ASCII format." alert="Note"  icon="svg-info" color="blue" %}
+{% include alert.html content="The PLOAM password is stored in the ASCII format." alert="Note"  icon="svg-info" color="blue" %}
 This can be done easily via web ui.
 If you prefer to do it via the shell use:
 ```sh
 hal